 Rolfers are educators.
 In each session, they seek to impart insights to the client, develop awareness and understanding of the body, to help clients make the work their own.
 The Rolfer’s job is to make himself obsolete, by empowering the clients to take charge of their own physical wellbeing.

 Chiropractic, osteopathy and Rolfing SI can go quite well together (of course, as a general disclaimer here, if you are getting Rolfing and chiropractic and or osteopathy done at the same time, be sure to inform the practitioners).
 Rolfing can help the chiropractic and osteopathic adjustments stay by releasing the tension patterns which pulled the bones or vertebrae out of alignment in the first place.

 Most clients receive the treatment in comfortable underwear.
 It is important for the practitioner to be able to assess the client’s physical structure and see the changes that occur during and between sessions.
-It is essential that the client feels comfortable, therefore if you are not comfortable being in your underwear, for women a two-pieced swimsuit or low rise running shorts or yoga-type stretchy shorts and sports bra are also suitable.
+It is essential that the client feels comfortable, therefore if you are not comfortable being in your underwear, for women a two-pieced swimsuit or low rise running shorts or yoga-type stretchy shorts and sports bra (preferably with thin straps) are also suitable.
 For men, boxers are also suitable.
 You will be covered by a blanket while receiving the treatment on the table.

 The Rolfing 10-series allow to thoroughly address the whole body with the aim of achieving the highest level of somatic and perceptual integration possible.